-Esphyr Slobodkina was born in Chelyabinsk on September 22, 1908 (Sept.
-9th, Old Style) to Solomon A. and Itta (Agranovich) Slobodkin.
+Esphyr Slobodkina was born in Chelyabinsk, Russia on September 22, 1908 to Solomon A. and Itta (Agranovich) Slobodkina.
 A small town at the foot of the Ural Mountains in Siberia, Chelyabinsk serviced the Trans-Siberian railway.
 The town boasted of a population between thirty and thirty-five thousand people before the Russian Revolution of 1917; under Stalin's first Five-Year Plan, Chelyabinsk became a large metallurgical center dedicated to industrial production.
 In the years prior to the Revolution, Slobodkina's father served as the oil yard manager for the railway and afforded his family a leisurely existence.
 Although her family lived rather well, living in Asiatic Russia exposed Slobodkina to some of Russia's disparate classes and ethnic groups: common muzhiks, Chinese peddlars, Jews, Kirghiz nomads on camels, and Russified Tartars.

 For a time, Slobodkina's homelife was remarkably busy.
 Fifteen or twenty guests at the dinner table each evening surprised no one, and the family's appreciate for Art often turned the evenings into improvised concerts, poetry recitals, and dramatic performances by the children.

 Too soon, the conflict spread eastward into the provinces.
-The railways fell to Whites, then Reds, to Whites again and finally back to the Reds.
-The Slobodkins fled to Vladivostok and then to Manchuria where Solomon Slobodkin's daughters attended the Russian high school in Harbin.
+The railways fell to Whites, then Reds, to Whites again, and finally back to the Reds.
+The Slobodkinas fled to Vladivostok and then to Manchuria where Solomon Slobodkina's daughters attended the Russian high school in Harbin.
 Finally, as all of Russia fell to the Bolsheviks, the family shipped out to America.

 During the Depression, Slobodkina earned extra money by painting trays and wastepaper baskets, as an assistant dress designer for "some $7.95 outfit" along 7th Avenue in New York City, and later as a designer and foreman in an experimental printing textile shop in New Jersey.
 In the late 1930s Slobodkina's lover, a young man named Johnny, introduced her to rising children's author, Margaret Wise Brown.
 Out of this introduction came Slobodkina's illustrations for The Little Fireman (1938) plus a friendship and working relationship that lasted until Brown's sudden death in 1952.